Pranay-256/QUICK-COMMERCE-SALES-ANALYSIS-DASHBOARD/README.md

 # 🏢 What We Did for the Business

 As part of this project, a full **stakeholder meeting simulation** was conducted where Claude AI acted as a Prime Mart stakeholder and asked live, unscripted questions based on the dashboard.
-The analyst answered each question by deeply analysing the data in real time — uncovering insights that were not pre-prepared.
+I  answered each question by deeply analysing the data in real time like a business analyst — uncovering insights that were not pre-prepared.

 ### Key Business Findings Delivered: